tomofumiokubo/certificatediscovery/draft-lamps-okubo-certdiscovery.md

 # Introduction

-The efficient discovery of X.509 certificates plays a critical role in modern cryptographic systems.
+The efficient discovery of X.509 certificates play a critical role in modern cryptographic systems.
 Traditional certificate management approaches often face challenges in terms of flexibility, scalability, and seamless updates.
 To address these limitations, this document proposes a novel approach to certificate discovery utilizing the Subject Information Access extension within X.509 certificates.

 The primary objective of this approach is to enable efficient multi-certificate handling in protocols, offering several key benefits.
 First, it enhances cryptographic agility by facilitating smooth transitions between different algorithms or X.509 certificate types.
 This is particularly valuable in scenarios where subscribers need to upgrade their cryptographic algorithms or adopt new certificate types while maintaining backward compatibility with existing systems.